musicsnobj/jj-adventures/Writing Tips/Characters - Making Them Interesting.md

 *competency* - how good are they at what they do?

-*activity* - how much do they persevere? do the effect the plot or does the plot effect them
+*activity* - how much do they persevere? do they effect the plot or does the plot effect them

 |                 | likability | competency | activity |